 It's everyone's favorite time of the year!
 Once again, to celebrate the birthday of the SEGA Saturn, I am holding an extended game competition.

-The competition will start on September 1st, 2020.
+The competition starts on September 1st, 2021.
 Anyone can enter their SEGA Saturn game into the competition.
-Games can be enetered into either the Original Game category or Hacks, Patches, and Translations category.
-Even if this is a longer term project, if you have made significant progress on it in 2020, it can be entered.
+Games can be entered into either the Original Game category or Hacks, Patches, and Translations category.
+Even if this is a longer term project, if you have made significant progress on it in 2021, it can be entered.
+For multi-year entries, please document what changes have been made in 2021 (judges should make judgements based on these changes primarily.)

 |Judge A Rankings||Judge B Rankings||Judge C Rankings|